top of page

 What we do

 The Secombe Lab is part of the Department of Genetics and the Department of Neuroscience at Albert Einstein College of Medicine.
 We are interested in understanding the function of the KDM5 family of transcriptional regulators.
-KDM5 proteins have a unique combination of chromatin modifying and recognition domains that regulate gene expression through distinct mechanisms.
+KDM5 proteins have a unique combination of chromatin-modifying and recognition domains that regulate gene expression through distinct mechanisms.
 In addition, an ever-growing body of evidence links their dysregulation to human pathologies.
 Of the four human KDM5 paralogs (KDM5A-D), three are clinically significant.
-KDM5A or KDM5B are overexpressed in a large number of cancers, and loss of function mutations in KDM5A, KDM5B and KDM5C are found in patients with X-linked intellectual disability.
-We use Drosophila and human organoid models to understand KDM5 function.
+KDM5A and KDM5B are overexpressed in many cancers, and loss-of-function mutations in KDM5A, KDM5B, and KDM5C are found in patients with neurodevelopmental disorders.
+We use Drosophila and human iPSC models to understand KDM5 function.

 Our Research